suzanne64/insitu/README.md

 5. type :wq		(saves the file)
 6. press enter		(closes the vi window)

 To stop a cron job, remove it with crontab -r
+To view a cron job, list it with crontab -l

  More explanation of crontab line: